davidclin/cloudcustodian-policies/README.md

   - Serverless as separate Lambdas per account per region
   - as EC2 instance via c7n-org
   - as container via ECS Fargate c7n-org
+  - Cross account Lambda policies are not supported per [Issue 1071](https://github.com/capitalone/cloud-custodian/issues/1071)
+    But is this still the case?

 # Resources